-The switches use the lowest-to-highest search order shown in table 6-4 to identify the highest-precedence classifier to apply to any given packet.
-(Note that this is the opposite of the order used in the 5300xl switches.)
+A 3400cl or 6400cl switch uses the lowest-to-highest search order shown in table 8-5 to identify the highest-precedence classifier to apply to any given packet.
+(Note that this is the opposite of the order used in the 5300xl or 4200vl switches.)
 If there is only one configured classifier that matches a given packet, then the switch applies the QoS policy specified in that classifier.
 If multiple configured classifiers match a given packet, the switch applies each one in turn to the packet and concludes with the QoS policy for the highest-precedence classifier.
 Note that if the highest precedence classifier is configured to apply a DSCP policy, then both the DSCP in the packet and the 802.1p priority applied to the packet can be changed.
 However, if the highest precedence classifier is configured to apply an 802.1p priority rule, only the 802.1p priority in the final QoS match for the packet is changed.

-On the 2600/2600-PWR and 2800 switches, intermixing lower-precedence classifiers configured with DSCP policies and higher-precedence classifiers configured with 802.1p priority rules is not recommended, as this can result in a packet with an 802.1p priority assigned by one classifier and a DSCP policy by another classifier.
+On the 3400cl/6400cl switches, intermixing lower-precedence classifiers configured with DSCP policies and higher-precedence classifiers configured with 802.1p priority rules is not recommended, as this can result in a packet with an 802.1p priority assigned by one classifier and a DSCP policy by another classifier.
 This is because the search order would allow a lower precedence classifier configured with a DSCP policy to change both the DSCP and the 802.1p setting in a packet, and then would allow a subsequent, higher precedence classifier configured with an 802.1p priority rule to change only the 802.1p setting.
 To avoid this problem, a DSCP policy option should be applied only on the highest-precedence classifier in use on the switch or applied to all QoS classifiers in use on the switch.

 In general, the precedence of QoS classifiers should be considered when configuring QoS policies.
 For example, suppose that a system administrator has used an 802.1p priority rule to assign a high priority for packets received on VLAN 100, but has also used another 802.1p priority rule to assign a normal priority for TCP port 80 packets received on the switch.
 Since TCP/UDP port precedence supersedes VLAN precedence, all TCP port 80 packets on VLAN 100 will be set to normal priority.
-For a classifier precedence listing, see table 6-4, "2600/2600-PWR and 2800 Switch Classifier Search Order and Precedence", on page 6-11.
+For a classifier precedence listing, see table 8-5, "3400cl/6400cl Classifier Search Order and Precedence", on page 8-11.

-Table 6-5.
+Table 8-6.
 Precedence Criteria for QoS Classifiers